It is important to weigh up the pros and cons of a C-section and decide if it’s right for you. Different strokes for different folks.

 In this article, I go through the cesarean risks for baby and mom according to research.
 You might be surprised to learn about some of risks.
 I know a was.

-Cesarean births account for around a quarter of all deliveries today; that's about double the rate of surgically assisted births thirty years ago.
-In some US hospitals c-section rates are as high as 50%!
+Cesarean births account for around a quarter of all deliveries in the US today.
+That’s about double the rate of surgically assisted births thirty years ago.
+In some US hospitals, c-section rates are as high as 50%!

 So why the rapid increase?